adzo/Wasabi.Compliance.DAR/README.md

-Use this tool to update the delete after retention setting on your compliance enabled bucket!
+Use this tool to update the delete after retention setting on your compliance enabled bucket in Wasabi only!